wahidrachmawan/uNode3_docs/manual/basic-concepts/graphs.md

 - Live Edit	: For live editing graph during playmode.
 - Attributes	: Attributes for classes, variables, properties, and functions.
 A partial mean that the attributes is only work on running with Native C# mode.
 - Modifiers	: Modifiers for classes, variables, properties, and functions.
 A partial mean that it only have public and private modifier.
-- Inheritance	: Default graph inheritance.
+- Inheritance	: Support of Inheritance.
+Inheritance enables you to create new graph that reuse, extend, and modify the behavior defined in other graph / c# classes.
 - Interfaces	: The supported interface implementations, it is C# Interface of Graph Interface.

 ## Types of Graph Canvas